ProjectBabbage/babbagecoin/docs/index.md

 Welcome to the Babbage Coin project !
 This project is about describing the blockckain fundamentals in the simplest way possible.

-*Following the Projet Babbage philosophy, it started from scratch, and was initially built in a weekend.*
+*Following Projet Babbage philosophy, it started from scratch, and was initially built in a weekend.*

 ## Overview